 The mission of the Foundation is to support the work of artists living and working in the United States and to foster a greater public appreciation for the arts.
-Inspired by an appreciation of art and artists, the Ruth and Harold Chenven Foundation was started in 1982 as a 501(c)(3) charitable corporation.
+The Ruth and Harold Chenven Foundation was started in 1982 as a 501(c)(3) charitable corporation.

-The Foundation follows on the lifelong commitment to the arts by both Ruth and Harold Chenven.
+The Foundation follows on the lifelong commitment to the arts by both Ruth and Harold.
 In their lives together, they provided support to the arts through the purchase and commission of work by potters, wood workers, jewelers, and visual artists of all kinds.
-They raised their children to share this love of the arts and supported the artistic aspirations and achievements of children, grandchildren, and extended family.
 As a silversmith and jewelry designer, Ruth was acutely aware of the challenges faced by artists.
-Her vision, to provide support to individual artists and craftspersons, was brought into being by her loving husband, Harold, following her death.
-He continues to provide inspiration and support as the Foundation moves forward with its mission into the next generations of family, friends, and donors.
+Her vision, to provide support to individual artists and craftspersons, was realized by her husband, Harold, following her death.

 In May of 2017, Harold Chenven passed away – but his memory will continue to provide inspiration as the Foundation moves forward with its mission into the future.

 In 2017 the Ruth and Harold Chenven Foundation celebrated 35 years of fulfilling Ruth’s vision.
 Please join us as we continue our mission